Business Improvement District (BID)

 What is the BID levy?

-If your enquiry is about payment or the amount you are charged then you should contact the Council.
+If your enquiry is about payment or the amount you are charged, then you should contact our Business Rates team.

 BID service or other enquiry

 If your enquiry is about the BID services or anything other than payment you should contact the BID company:

 Services funded by the BID levy

 The funds collected through the levy can only be used to pay for BID services and our costs in collecting the levy.
 All funds received are held in the BID revenue account.
 Payments are made to One Maidstone for the BID services that they provide.

 By law the services provided under the BID must be additional services not already provided by us or enhancements to existing services.
 If you would like to find out more about these services, you can contact One Maidstone.